-- i.
-The Committee approved the framework for a response to the Government's consultation on proposals for structural changes to the Local Government Pension Scheme, as set out in the report presented. - ii.
-The Committee authorised the County Treasurer, as Treasurer to the Fund, in consultation with the Chair to finalise the Fund's detailed evidence based response.
+- That the framework for a response to the Government's consultation on proposals for structural changes to the Local Government Pension Scheme, as set out in the report now presented, be approved. - ii.
+That the County Treasurer, as Treasurer to the Fund, be authorised in consultation with the Chair to finalise the Fund's detailed evidence based response.

-2. Lancashire County Pension Fund - Annual Governance Statement 2013/14
+10. Lancashire County Pension Fund - Annual Governance Statement 2013/14